LukeMS/Single-file-Improved-Adom-Guidebook/README.md

 It is also intended to be updated and differ from its original source in the future.

-This guidebook can be accessed here: https://lukems.github.io/Single-file-Improved-Adom-Guidebook
+This guidebook can be accessed here:

+https://lukems.github.io/Single-file-Improved-Adom-Guidebook

-The project's page can be accessed here: https://github.com/LukeMS/Single-file-Improved-Adom-Guidebook
+The project's page can be accessed here:

+https://github.com/LukeMS/Single-file-Improved-Adom-Guidebook

-Below are markdown examples that should be ignored and will be removed in a short time.
+Below are markdown examples (from https://stackedit.io/editor) that should be ignored and will be removed eventually.

 ----------